Trump sways convention races for Michigan AG, elections jobs

 “What this has done is it’s forced me and my team to work harder and it’s forced us to hone our skills,” Leonard said in an interview.
 “I believe I’m going to be a much stronger candidate because of that when we head into November.”

 DePerno said his opponents do not care about the 2020 election and that he can draw the biggest contrast with Nessel on COVID-19 mandates and other issues.
-Having Trump’s support, he said Wednesday in Trump’s virtual town hall event, is a “huge and great achievement” that will result in a “resounding victory” and party unity.
+Having Trump’s support, he said Wednesday in Trump’s virtual town hall event, is a “huge and great achievement” that will result in both a “resounding victory” and party unity.

-Roughly 2,500 delegates will vote at Saturday’s “endorsement” convention in Grand Rapids, which Democrats initiated a decade ago.
-The candidates have pledged to honor the results, clearing the way for the winners to turn toward the general election before being nominated at another convention in August.
+Roughly 2,500 delegates will vote at Saturday’s “endorsement” convention in Grand Rapids.
+The candidates have pledged to honor the results, clearing the way for the winners to turn toward the general election while waiting to be officially nominated at another convention in August.
+Democrats pioneered the maneuver a decade ago, but it is new for the GOP.

-The secretary of state’s race has been less heated.
-Karamo, a community college instructor, is expected to advance to face Democrat Jocelyn Benson.
-Others running are state Rep. Beau LaFave and Cindy Berry, a township clerk.
+The secretary of state’s race, which is not expected to be as close as the attorney general’s contest, has been less heated.
+Karamo, a community college instructor, is favored to advance to face Democrat Jocelyn Benson.
+Other Republicans running are state Rep. Beau LaFave and Cindy Berry, a township clerk.

-In a sign of how pervasive election falsehoods have become, the party will use a machine to tabulate votes but, in a change, also do hand counts.
+In a sign of how pervasive election falsehoods have become, the party will use machines to tabulate votes but, in a change, also hand-count the ballots in a compromise with grassroots activists.

 Richard Czuba, a pollster who worked at the state GOP decades ago, called the attorney general’s race the most pivotal Republican contest in the country.
-Trump has signed an open letter to delegates and rallied in Macomb County for DePerno.
+Trump has signed an open letter to delegates supporting DePerno and rallied for him in Macomb County.

 “Trump has staked so much on it.
-He is trying to send the establishment a message, ‘If you cross me, I will take control and and I will purge you,’” he said.
+He is trying to send the establishment a message, ‘If you cross me, I will take control and I will purge you,’” he said.
 “This is a must-win race now for Trump. … It’s going to tell us so much about where the Republican Party is just in general.
 Does Donald Trump have complete control of it or not?”

 Follow David Eggert at https://twitter.com/DavidEggert00